Is it related to the Instagram new platform Threads?

 Carbon Footprint:

 Endless freight traffic.
 Shipping raw materials from different parts of the world to produce a product and shipping the final product to another country.
 The rapid rise of online shopping and free exchange or returns policy also creates excessive carbon emissions to the planet.
-Besides that, energy consumption from factories due to bulk orders and production is also mounts up the carbon footprint calculator.
+Besides that, energy consumption from factories due to bulk orders and production also mounts up the carbon footprint calculator.

 Animal Cruelty: